khyatikiyawat/khyatikiyawat.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student advised by Prof. Kevin Skadron at the Computer Science Department, University of Virginia.
-My research focuses on acceleration using intelligent memory systems, and enabling the adoption of Processing in memory (PiM) architectures.
+My research focuses on acceleration using intelligent memory systems, and enabling the adoption of Processing in memory (PIM) architectures.

-You can find my resume [here](https://ieeexplore.ieee.org/document/10161702)
+You can find my resume [here](/files/Khyati_Kiyawat_UVA.pdf)

 <!---
 A data-driven personal website